Search the Knowledge Base

 The wiring for all motors is nearly identical using the motor drivers’ Step (ST) and Direction (DIR) signal interface.
 There are two methods of wiring; the Common Anode and the Common Cathode method.

-4.1 Motor Driver to E5X Controller- Common Cathode Method
+4.1 Motor Driver to E5X Controller- Common Anode Method

 E5X MCS Output | Motor Driver | Description |